ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d2 - - - day planning.md

   - extra: hover + box shadow + transition (on an image)
   - extra: css custom properties

+- AI:
+  - AI & You: Responsible Use in the Bootcamp
+  - AI | Literacy for Developers
+  - How:
+    - start with a poor prompt:
+      - eg. `how to center a title`
+      - how can we improve this prompt ?
+    - show some examples of how LLMs can be useful (e.g. ChatGPT)
+      - html: explain inline elements vs. block elements
+      - css: how can i center a div vertically
+      - css: syntax to add some shadow to a div when the user places the mouse on top of it.
+      - give me an exercise to practice javascript arrays
+    - goal m1/m2: use AI to help you learn.

 - Accessibility: check font-size [5m]
   - 1: It's too small